-Street Vibrations Fall Rally will be September 19 - 23, 2012.
+Street Vibrations Fall Rally will be September 25 - 29, 2013.
 Street Vibrations is billed as Reno's celebration of music, metal, and motorcycles.
 Attend Street Vibrations along Virginia Street in downtown Reno and you will see there is plenty of all three.
-Other event venues include Victorian Square in Sparks, the Harley-Davidson dealerships in Reno and Carson City, area casinos and bars, and historic Virginia City.
+Other event venues include John Ascuaga's Nugget and Victorian Square in Sparks, the Harley-Davidson dealerships in Reno and Carson City, area casinos and bars, historic Virginia City, and Lake Tahoe.
 Thousands of hogs and their riders cruise into Reno for Street Vibrations, filling downtown with rumbling color and a fun street party atmosphere.
 You do not need to be a Harley rider to have a good time at Street Vibrations.

 In downtown Reno, you'll enjoy three live entertainment stages, fireworks, motorcycle stunt shows, factory rigs and vendors, and plenty of food and drink.
 Rules about beer sales and drinking at the event have been changed to a more relaxed attitude - learn more with my "Drinking at Reno Events" article.
-The Victorian Square venue in Sparks will full of activities as well.
+Victorian Square in Sparks and Virginia City will both be full of activities as well.

 Street Vibrations Activities